mihailthebuilder/mihailthebuilder/README.md

-# Howdy 🤠

-## whoami

-### I'm Mihail and I work on projects that involve data science and software engineering
+# Howdy 🤠 I'm Mihail and I work on projects that involve data science and software engineering

 ## projects